 GM Tigran Gharamian

-Worked with WGM Elina Danielian and WIM Narine Aghinian
+Worked with WGM Elina Danielian, WIM Narine Aghinian

 GM Steven Zierk, World U18 Champion (2010)

-GM Kayden Troff, whom I coached for two years, helped him reach 2300+ and win Silver and Gold at the World Youth Championships
+GM Kayden Troff, whom I coached to 2300+ and helped win medals at the World Youth Championships

 Current students: IM Arthur Wang, FM Ruiyang Yan, FM Brian Lin, Alexander Jasinski, Jasmine Su, Carter Ho